-This may make the assistance of a knowledgeable attorney particularly vital.
-With our long history of representing Colorado’s injured, we at Springer & Steinberg, P.C. have the understanding of legislation and case law that is necessary to effectively handle complex brain injury claims.
+These evidentiary-based difficulties may make the assistance of a knowledgeable, experienced attorney particularly vital.
+With our long history of representing Colorado’s injured, we at Springer & Steinberg have the understanding of legislation and case law that is necessary to handle complex brain injury claims effectively.
 Our goal is to pursue maximum compensation under Colorado law.

 We have experience with brain injury cases involving: